 What was left?
 Space!
 I created space for what was most important in my life after all the “junk” was stripped away.
 And by creating space, I created more time to get these important things done.
 This process gave me a good dose of clarity, perspective, and energy – it’s like a complete life detox that leaves you 10 kg lighter from all the brain clutter you’ve shed!

-- I set 3 non-negotiables to include in my day, that I would enjoy doing and that would rejuvenate me and allow me to stay productive (for me, these were exercise (triathlon), healthy eating and sleep.
+- I set 3 non-negotiables to include in my day, that I would enjoy doing and that would rejuvenate me and allow me to stay productive (for me, these were exercise, healthy eating and sleep.
 Simple!)

 - I identified the activities that help me stay focused and on-task, and manage my stress levels – meditation, breathing, and journaling.
 I called these my productivity protectors.

-The next step was to combine these together to construct my day.
-So I took 1-2 main tasks that I needed to complete (from my 4 priority areas), scheduled in my 3 non-negotiables and my productivity protectors, and a social event with friends/family here and there and voilá!
+- I combined these together to construct my day.
+I took 1-2 main tasks that I needed to complete (from my 4 priority areas), scheduled in my 3 non-negotiables and my productivity protectors, and a social event with friends/family here and there and voilá!
 Rinse, repeat and this is my week.

 You’ll also notice that my days are relatively calm.
 Simple.
 Without clutter.
 I’m being productive, I’m taking care of myself, and I’m having fun.
 I’m not hustling.
 I’m not running around frantically doing 10 things at once.
 I’m not sacrificing sleep, drinking 15 coffees a day, eating rubbish food, stressed out of my mind, in the effort of doing more, more, more!
 Because that doesn’t work for me anymore.
 Now, I’m all about the anti-hustle.
 This is my new MO for my life.